TechEmpower/FrameworkBenchmarks/README.md

 The steps involved are:

-* Assuming you have implemented the Linux test already, add a new test permutation to your `benchmark_config` file for the Windows test.
+* Assuming you have implemented the Linux test already, add a new test permutation to your `benchmark_config.json` file for the Windows test.
 When the benchmark script runs on Linux, it skips tests where `os` in `Windows` and vice versa.
 * Add the necessary tweaks to your [setup file](#setup-files) to start and